bijokmathew/Rock-Paper-Scissors/README.md

 [Back to top](#rock-paper-scissors)
 ## Content

-All content for the website taken from  Google and wikipedia
+All content for the website taken from  Google and Wikipedia

 ## Media